iagotd/iagotd/README.md

 I hope you enjoy my repositories.
 Don't hesitate to tell me if you see room for improvement.

 Right now I am doing:
-- 🔭 I’m currently working on a Login API using Hexagonal and DDD.
+- 🔭 Working at an undisclosed company.
-- 🌱 I’m currently learning about Clean Architecture.
+- 🌱 Developing a NFT project.

 ---